 Again, the more clear and specific you can get here, the more tailored the proposals will be.
 No one wants to waste their time writing proposals for which they have no chance of getting hired, and on the flip side, you don't want to spend your time reading through proposals that are not a creative fit.
 More important than that, you might miss out on collaborating with the creator of your dreams simply because they did not understand what you were asking for.

-Urban Remedy provides a beautiful example of combing the perfect combination of photo, details, and title.
+Best Fiends provides a beautiful example of combing the perfect combination of photo, details, and title.
 Flawless victory!

 4. SUBMISSION DEADLINE